Biden Wants The Fed To Help Close Racial Economic Gaps. How Would That Work?

 One former Fed governor believes that just the communication part of the Biden policy would play a big part in shrinking racial gaps.

-"I think that you could go a long way simply by saying to the Fed, 'Look, we want you to report on a regular basis about the gap between Black unemployment and white unemployment, and how are your policy choices likely to influence that gap?'" said Narayana Kocherlakota, professor of economics at the University of Rochester and former president of the Minneapolis Fed.
+"I think that you could go a long way simply by saying to the Fed, 'Look, we want you to report on a regular basis about the gap between Black unemployment and white unemployment, and how are your policy choices likely to influence that gap?' " said Narayana Kocherlakota, professor of economics at the University of Rochester and former president of the Minneapolis Fed.
 "I think anything the Fed has to pay attention to in its reports to Congress or the public immediately flow into decision-making."

 He also sees past Fed policy as being too tight and thinks paying attention to racial economic gaps would prevent those kinds of moves in the future.